Tuya-Community/miniapp-smart-ui/docs/custom-style.en.md

 ### Introduction

-Smart UI, based on the smart mini program mechanism, provides developers with the following 3 methods to modify component styles
+Smart UI, based on the smart mini program mechanism, provides developers with the following 3 methods to modify component styles:

 ### Removing Style Isolation